armandsti/Quality_Estimate_Armands/SUPABASE_SETUP.md

 - Re-run the database schema SQL
 - Check if schema was applied to correct project
 - Verify table names match code expectations

+**"ERROR: 42501: must be owner of table users"**
+- This error is expected and can be ignored
+- The `auth.users` table is managed by Supabase
+- Check that your other tables were created successfully
+- The sharing feature should still work properly

 ## Support